decentraland/documentation-creators/docs/development-guide/2018-01-04-preview-scene.md

 Every time you make changes to the scene, the preview reloads and updates automatically, so there's no need to run the command again.

-> Note: Some scenes depend on an external server to store a shared state for all players in the scene.
+> Note: Some scenes depend on communicating with an external server to carry out custom logic or store and retrieve data.
 When previewing one of these scenes, you'll likely have to also run the server locally on another port.
 Check the scene's readme for instructions on how to launch the server as well as the scene.

 ## Upload a scene to decentraland

-Once you're happy with your scene, you can upload it and publish it to Decentraland, see [publishing](/creator/development-guide/publishing) ) for instructions on how to do that.
+Once you're happy with your scene, you can upload it and publish it to Decentraland, see [publishing](/creator/development-guide/publishing) for instructions on how to do that.

 You can also upload a preview to a free 3rd party server, [see instructions here]((/creator/development-guide/deploy-third-party) ).